 Stock area — North Sea, North-East coast of England

 Stock detail — 4b: Northumberland IFCA District (0-6nm)

 Updated: June 2020.

-Whelk populations throughout Wales are largely unknown and regional stock assessments are needed.
-Although there is limited data available on whelk stocks, the data that does exist indicates that there could be concern for whelk biomass levels within Welsh waters, and populations are being unsustainably exploited.
+Whelk populations in English waters are largely unknown and localised stock assessments are needed.
+Although there is limited data available on whelk stocks, the data that does exist indicates that there could be concern for biomass levels.
+Whelk populations within Northumberland IFCA district are unlikely to be subject to overfishing.
 There is little known about the species resilience to fishing pressure and vulnerability, but, the recent and significant increase in exploitation of whelk fisheries alongside the life history characteristics of the species, high larval mortality from urchin predation, occurrence of stocklets in small spatial scales, together suggests whelks are particularly vulnerable to overfishing, and possibly more so for certain localised populations.
-Some management measures are in place, including a Minimum Landing Size (MLS) and some fishing effort restrictions.
-However, the current MLS is too small to protect most of the whelk stocks within Welsh waters.
-The MLS is not specific to regions within Wales, unlike England.
-Further management measures and population monitoring is required, particularly as whelk landings have increased substantially in recent years.
+Some management measures are in place, including a Minimum Landing Size (MLS), fishing effort limitations and gear restrictions within the district.
+However, the current MLS is too small to protect the whelk stock in the Northumberland IFCA district and further management measures and population monitoring is required, particularly as the value of and interest in the fishery has increased substantially in recent years across England.
 Pots generally cause a very low impact to the seabed and bycatch is negligible.

 Whelks are large marine gastropods, or snails, with strong, whitish shells.
 They are found from Iceland and northern Norway to the Bay of Biscay, and can be locally abundant around the UK except for the Isles of Scilly.
 They inhabit sandy and muddy areas, although they can be found on gravel and rocky surfaces, down to depths of 1,200 metres.

 Whelks mate during autumn and winter and baby whelks emerge in the spring.